 Pastor, I appreciate you as my leader.
 Leading is not fun, nor is it easy.
 There is too much responsibility.
 You lead people.

-“People are a Mess, and We are all People.”
+Longtime pastor, Ron Mullins' book title captures it: People are a Mess, and We are all People.

 But I’m an individual to you.
 You treat me with respect, even when I’ve done something dumb.
-I suppose it could be said, “You respect my right to be wrong.”
-Someone said, “People who are mentally, emotionally, physically, and spiritually healthy will not follow someone who treats them with disrespect.”
-I don’t have any issues there.
-You are kind, gracious, and love me when I’m not very loveable.
+It could be said, “You respect my right to be wrong” just as you respect others.
+A teacher said, “People who are mentally, emotionally, physically, and spiritually healthy will not follow someone who treats them with disrespect.”
+I don’t have to worry about that, for you are kind, gracious, and love me when I’m not very loveable.
 Pastor, my words cannot tell you how much I appreciate you.

-You are a person of influence in my life.
-I don’t give that privilege easily.
-You don’t influence me because you have ministerial credentials or that you have a little office with the word “Pastor” glued on the door.
-You influence me because I feel I’m able to trust you.
+And your influence with me is not because you have ministerial credentials, make appointments to leadership positions, plan the church calendar, schedule evangelists or that you have a little office with the word “Pastor” glued on the door.
+You are allowed to influence me only because I feel I’m able to trust you.

 Thank you for being my pastor, for leading me.
 It means more than I’m able to say.